cetooley/cetooley/README.md

 ## Where am I?

-That's personal!
-I live in Canada, that's all you'll get from me!
+I live in virtual and real liminal spaces

 ## How am I?

 Pretty good!
 Thanks for asking!
+I could probably do with more sleep!

 ## Why am I?

-Nothing goes over my head.
-I am too quick.
-I would catch it.
+> Yet all the suns that light the corridors of the universe shine dim before the blazing of a single thought,
+> proclaiming an incandescent glory: the myriad mind of Man...

 <!---
 cetooley/cetooley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.